-In his recent post about the inarguable importance of off-page SEO, our pal Nick emphasized the importance of using your real world relationships to build quality backlinks.
+In a blog post about the importance of off-page SEO, we emphasized the importance of using your real-world relationships to build quality backlinks.
 Your active sales team puts your website in a unique opportunity for lots of easy link building.
 Many of the businesses that your hotel has partnered with are promoting their conferences on their own websites.
 Likely, a lot of these groups are naturally linking to your independent website.
 That’s awesome.
 However, some groups may not intuitively think to link back to your hotel or meeting space, which gives you the opportunity to pursue that link.
 Just reach out, say how excited you are for their event, and request their link.

 Reaching Niche Audiences